Special Educational Needs (SEN)

 - We provide high quality support for improving everyone’s emotional and social development, through the PSHE curriculum and where appropriate additional support from Mrs Jenkinson our Pupil Support Officer.

 - We have a rigorous reporting and monitoring system for bullying and investigate any complaint seriously.

-The Infant and Junior sections of the school are separated by stairs (no lift).
+The Infant (EYFS & KS1) and Junior (KS2) sections of the school are separated by stairs (no lift).
 The Junior building is quite spread out with toilet facilities being located at the start of a long corridor.
 We have one accessible toilet with shower.
 Visual timetables are used where appropriate, dependent upon a child’s needs.
 Within school we have a range of equipment available including visual overlays, where it has been recommended by a specialist, and educational resources, for example, Numicon.
 For more specific needs equipment is often provided by outside agencies when recommended e.g. iPad for visual impairment, writing slopes for dyspraxia, classroom laptops etc.